Directed Projects

 What academic work is involved?

 The course significantly emphasizes students’ reflection on their learning in their placement (i.e., making applications to Millersville coursework, academic research, psychological principles/concepts) and sharing what they have learned with other students.
-Students complete a number of assignments, including (but not limited to) a journal, D2L discussion boards on topics pertaining to professional development, an APA-style research paper, and a presentation about their placement during a poster session.
+Students complete a number of assignments, including (but not limited to) a journal, a course project to benefit the agency, and a presentation about their placement during the Directed Projects Presentation Session.

 I saw on the Class Schedule that DP meets on Friday nights.
 Is that accurate?